Artik77z/vnc-ngrok/README.md

 # VNC-NGROK

 Add a desktop where you can't.
-(Only Linux)
+(At the moment work only on Debian and Debian based like Ubuntu.)

 This script downloads XFCE and through ngrok and without opening any port, creates an rdp connection passing through the ngrok servers and showing the desktop through a vnc viewer.